jcucuzza/dateapp_angular_dotnet/README.md

 ------
 Current stage dev log:

-Authentication- creating a user model, authentication controller, tokens, and middleware and stuffs ~~create a skeleton template to get a functional http responses to and from .Net and Angular.~~
+- Authentication- creating a user model, authentication controller, tokens, and middleware and stuffs.

+- ~~create a skeleton template to get a functional http responses to and from .Net and Angular.~~

 -----